WfHit/ImageLabel/README.md

 1. when you check CSV file and find a wrong label, you can modify it, when you move to next image, you modification will save automatically, but in VOC format, so, if your need CSV format, you need to covert the VOC file to CSV file.
+2. the converted CSV file will stored in 'file saving location' while the original CSV file is put in 'images location'
-2. For now, DO NOT click 'Prv Image' button on the left tool bar, I'm not sure what will happen if you do that.
+3. For now, DO NOT click 'Prv Image' button on the left tool bar, I'm not sure what will happen if you do that.